Psychologist License Requirements: A State-by-State Guide

 Step 6.
 Consider Board Certification in a Specialized Area of Psychology

-After achieving state licensure, you may want to consider pursuing board certification in a specialty area of psychology.
-The American Board of Professional Psychology (ABPP) awards specialty certification in the following areas:
+After you’re licensed, you might pursue board certification in a specialty area.
+The American Board of Professional Psychology (ABPP) certifies specialists in areas including:

 • Clinical neuropsychology